Monkey Bars

 I was reading something, somewhere, I’m not even sure where or I’d totally give credit where credit is due, about making Monkey Bars.
 I was confused at first, how would you pop in the kitchen and make a piece of playground equipment?

-Then I caught on, oh yes, some tasty little cake bars, with overripe bananas?
-Yes, Yes tell me more!
+Then I caught on—oh yes, some tasty little cake bars with overripe bananas?
+Yes, yes, tell me more!
 There seems to be a plethora of uncomplicated recipes for Monkey Bars out there.
-I browsed them, a lot of them, it’s what I do, and noticed most of the ingredients were just pantry staples with the exception of mini chocolate chips, that is.
+I browsed them—a lot of them—it’s what I do—and noticed most of the ingredients were just pantry staples, with the exception of mini chocolate chips.

-I happened to HAVE mini chocolate chips on hand, and overripe bananas too, so I mean really I was meant to make these, right?
+I happened to HAVE mini chocolate chips on hand and overripe bananas, too, so I mean, really, I was meant to make these, right?
 It’s all connected; I read about them+had overripe bananas+read up on them+possessed all the ingredients=MUST MAKE STRAIGHT AWAY.
-I did, they are awesome and now I have to go ride my bike for 37 miles to burn them off.
-Ahem.

 Bake Sale Worthy

-These would be a brilliant addition to any bake sale you might be planning.
-They’re original, the recipe makes a nice amount to sell, and they land somewhere between a banana cake and a banana bar.
+These would be a brilliant addition to any bake sale you plan.
+They’re original, the recipe makes a nice amount to sell, and they’re somewhere between a banana cake and a banana bar.
 They’re also easily wrapped.
-Bake Sale WIN right there folks.
+Bake sale win right there, folks.

 Monkey Bars